raspberrypilearning/make-crumble-sparkle-creature/en/step_2.md

 ## Making your creature

 We are going to design and make our 'creature' which will have two Crumble Sparkles for its eyes.
-You can make an animal, a monster, a person, or anything you like.
+You can make an animal, a monster, a person or anything you like.
 It can be something really quick and simple or become a big making project.

 The first step is to decide what you want to make and design it.
 It is helpful to make a sketch first.
 In this project, I am going to make something simple as an example but you can change it to be whatever you like.